Class: RDF::Literal::YearMonthDuration

 #/(other) ⇒ YearMonthDuration, Decimal

-Returns the result of dividing the value of self by other
+Returns the result of dividing the value of self by other.
+The result is rounded to the nearest month.

 From the XQuery functions op:divide-yearMonthDuration and op:divide-yearMonthDuration-by-yearMonthDuration.